 2. Do they belong to a professional association such as the National Association of the Remodeling Industry or the National Association of Homebuilders?
 That's an indication they're vested in their business.

-3. What do online reviews from sites such as Angie’s List say?
+3. What do online reviews from sites such as Angi say?

 #3 Compare Apples to Apples on Bids

-Everyone tells you to get bids from three different remodelers — which is smart! — but in order for those three bids to be accurately compared, they’ve got to be detailed, and they have to contain the same details.
+Everyone tells you to get bids from three remodelers — which is smart! — but for those three bids to be accurately compared, they have to be detailed and contain the same details.

 "You've got to compare apples to apples," Moore says.
 For example, if one estimate includes pulling permits and one doesn't, make sure to ask about that cost.
 You don't want a remodeler who's going to start adding on costs down the road.